entando/frontend-libraries/README.md

 - `messages`: states used to manage toasts and errors
 - `pages`: common pages used across Entando applications
 - `pagetreeselector`: table based view of pages that lets user to select from
+- `mfecommunication`: communication management mechanism for multiple mfes among each other on the same page

 ---